Thenlie/mdnman/lib/javascript/global_objects/iterator/iterator/index.md

 ### Exceptions

 - {{jsxref("TypeError")}}
-  - : When [`new.target`](/en-US/docs/Web/JavaScript/Reference/Operators/new.target) is the `Iterator` function itself, i.e. when the `Iterator` constructor itself is constructed.
+  - : When [`new.target`](/en-US/docs/Web/JavaScript/Reference/Operators/new.target) is the `Iterator` function itself, i.e., when the `Iterator` constructor itself is constructed.

 ## Description